 About

-In 2025, Frederick was named a winner of the CWU New Music Festival Call for Scores and will present new work as part of his residency at Arts Letters & Numbers, as well as the High Score Festival in northern Italy.
-Since beginning his studies at the New England Conservatory with Michael Gandolfi in 2024, he has twice been named a fellow of the school’s Entrepreneurial Musicianship departments and was awarded the Honors Ensemble Composition Competition.
+In 2025, Frederick was named a winner of the CWU New Music Festival Call for Scores and twice a winner of the Phasma-Music call for scores, as well as selected to participate in BoCo’s songSLAM.
+He presented new work as part of his 1 month residency at Arts Letters & Numbers, as well as the High Score Festival in northern Italy.
+Since beginning his studies at the New England Conservatory with Michael Gandolfi in 2024, he has twice been named a fellow of the school’s Entrepreneurial Musicianship departments and was selected as a winner of the Honors Ensemble Composition Competition.
 His work at NEC has also included performing in a choir in the American premiere of Sibelius’ The Maiden in the Tower and in productions of Brahms’ and Duruflé’s Requiems.
 He has participated in masterclasses with Christian Wolff, Ingrid Laubrock, Ikue Mori, and David Moliner.

-Originally from Charlotte, North Carolina, Frederick’s artistic development has been shaped by a dedication to collaboration, a curiosity for diverse musical traditions such as Jazz, Blugrass, etc. and a commitment to creating music that connects audiences and performers alike.
+Originally from Charlotte, North Carolina, Frederick’s artistic development has been shaped by a dedication to collaboration, a curiosity for diverse musical traditions such as old-time mountain music, Rock, and Jazz.

 Awards & Recognitions